Massachusetts Layoffs — October 2023

 |---|---|---|---|---|

-Topping the list was Cygnus Home Service, LLC dba Yelloh at its Westfield facility, reporting 4 affected workers.
-Cygnus Home Service dba Yelloh followed with 4 workers.
+The largest notice was filed by Cygnus Home Service, LLC DBA Yelloh at its Westfield facility, reporting 4 affected workers.
+Cygnus Home Service DBA Yelloh followed with 4 workers.

 This is the third consecutive month of declining layoff activity.

-These figures highlight a easing in workforce disruptions across Massachusetts, with filings falling below both recent and year-ago levels.
-The Healthcare sector warrants close attention heading into the next period.
+The trends suggest a easing in workforce disruptions across Massachusetts, with filings falling below both recent and year-ago levels.
+The Government sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Massachusetts.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Massachusetts WARN notices, browse layoffs by state, or download the full dataset.